DeKalb County DUI Lawyers

 • Whether the person refused the test; or whether a test or tests were administered and the results indicated an alcohol concentration of 0.08 grams or more or, for a person under the age of 21, an alcohol concentration of 0.02 grams or more or, for a person operating or having actual physical control of a commercial motor vehicle, an alcohol concentration of 0.04 grams or more; and

-The judge will enforce the Georgia Rules of Evidence, similar to other court proceedings.
+The judge will enforce the Georgia Rules of Evidence at an OSAH administrative license suspension hearing like other court proceedings.
 Because the burden is on the DeKalb DUI officer to establish that the statutory factors were met, the DeKalb DUI officer testifies first.
-Some jurisdictions allow the officer to have help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer on direct examination.
+Some jurisdictions allow the officer to get help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer in direct examination.
 The DeKalb DUI officer is then subject to cross-examination.
-There are times when our DeKalb DUI lawyers may decide to place our clients or other witnesses on the stand for direct examination.
+Sometimes, our DeKalb DUI lawyers may place our clients or other witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
-The judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services.
-If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.
+The judge will then typically decide within five business days and transmit that decision to the parties and the Georgia Department of Driver Services.
+If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

-If the judge finds that one or more of the applicable statutory factors above are not met, then the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action off your driver’s history (no administrative license suspension).
-This does not mean that the DeKalb DUI criminal charges are being dismissed, but an OSAH hearing can be a great tool for our DeKalb DUI lawyers to gain an advantage in your DeKalb DUI criminal case.
+Suppose the judge finds that one or more of the applicable statutory factors above were not met.
+In that case you win the DUI license suspension hearing.
+The judge will issue an order reversing the suspension action and transmit it to the Georgia Department of Driver Services.
+Then, the Georgia DDS will delete the license suspension action from your driver’s history (no administrative license suspension) and reinstate your Georgia license.
+This does not mean that the DeKalb DUI criminal charges are being dismissed, but an OSAH hearing can be an excellent tool for our DeKalb DUI lawyers to gain an advantage in your DeKalb DUI criminal case.

-If the judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension and will transmit the order to the Georgia Department of Driver Services, who will then impose the license suspension.
-Because the burden on the DeKalb DUI officer is so low to meet in these license suspension hearings, there is a good possibility that your license may be suspended, but our DeKalb DUI lawyers still may be able to gain an advantage in the criminal case based on the testimony from the hearing.
-If the judge committed an error in a ruling, the decision can be appealed.
-Also, if your DeKalb DUI charge is reduced, or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law.
+Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt) and you lose your license suspension hearing.
+In that case, the judge will issue an order affirming the license suspension and transmit the order to the Georgia Department of Driver Services, which will then suspend your license.
+Because the burden on the DeKalb DUI officer is low to meet in these license suspension hearings, there is a good possibility that your license may be suspended.
+However, our DeKalb DUI lawyers still may be able to gain an advantage in the criminal case based on the testimony from the hearing.
+The decision can be appealed if the judge commits a ruling error.
+Also, if your DeKalb DUI charge is reduced or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law, if Driver Services is properly notified.

-Can I handle the license suspension hearing myself in my DeKalb DUI case or should I hire a DeKalb County DUI lawyer?
+Can I handle the license suspension hearing in my DeKalb DUI case, or should I hire a DeKalb County DUI lawyer?

-Because a license suspension hearing from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, our experienced DeKalb County DUI lawyers strongly encourage you to contact us right away to discuss your DeKalb DUI case.
-There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
+It is not wise to handle the license suspension hearing yourself.
+Because a license suspension hearing from a Georgia DUI arrest is a complex subject that even many lawyers don’t understand, our experienced DeKalb County DUI lawyers strongly encourage you to contact us immediately to discuss your DeKalb DUI case.
+Too many variables can impact your driving privileges, which are to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a license suspension hearing through the Georgia Department of Driver Services.

-As a warning to drivers, the Governor’s Office of Highway Safety every year mobilizes its 100 Days of Summer H.E.A.T. that runs from May 13 until Labor Day, September 2.
-The Click It or Ticket campaign runs from May 13 through June 2 and again for the Thanksgiving holiday.
-Georgia State Patrol and the DeKalb Police S.T.A.R. team also will run Operation Zero Tolerance from June 24 through July 7 (the 4th of July holiday weekend).
-The Its Drive Sober or Get Pulled Over program will run from August 14 through Labor Day and again from mid-December through New Years Day.
-We are seeing an increase of concentrated patrols and sobriety checkpoints during holidays and major events by the DeKalb S.T.A.R. team in coordination with the Georgia State Patrol, and other law enforcement municipalities in DeKalb County.
+As a warning to drivers, the Governor’s Office of Highway Safety is mobilizing its 100 Days of Summer H.E.A.T., which runs from May 13 until Labor Day, September 2.
+The Click It or Ticket campaign ran from May 13 through June 2 and is currently running through the Thanksgiving holiday weekend.
+Georgia State Patrol and the DeKalb Police S.T.A.R. team conducted Operation Zero Tolerance from June 24 through July 7 (the 4th of July holiday weekend).
+The Drive Sober or Get Pulled Over program ran from August 14 through Labor Day and will again run from mid-December through New Year’s Day.
+We are seeing an increase of concentrated patrols and sobriety checkpoints during holidays and major events by the DeKalb S.T.A.R. team in coordination with the Georgia State Patrol and other law enforcement municipalities in DeKalb County.

-Here are Facebook and X (formerly Twitter) posts from the Georgia Governor’s Office of Highway Safety (Georgia GOHS), to drive sober, not drive under the influence, and to use a sober ride, especially over the St. Patrick’s Day weekend:
+Here are Facebook and X (formerly Twitter) posts from the Georgia Governor’s Office of Highway Safety (Georgia GOHS), warning of the dangers of impaired driving, to make good choices, drive sober, not drive under the influence, and to plan for a sober ride home:

 Call our experienced DeKalb County DUI lawyers today: